PhilT/arch_installer/README.md

 ## Notes

+The accompanying file `common` is from the [arch-install-scripts](https://github.com/falconindy/arch-install-scripts) project.

 System-wide configuration files that will be modified by this script are first copied to a file with the extension .original (e.g. `/etc/pacman.conf.original`).